Approximation Algorithms for Multi-Multiway Cut and Multicut Problems on Directed Graphs: Introduction

 Since every instance of the directed multiway cut is defined as an instance of the directed multi-multiway cut problem when $k=1$, so the hardness proof for the multiway cut problem implies that the directed multi-multiway cut problem is also NP-hard and MAX SNP-hard.

-Note that the problem of directed multi-multiway cut cannot be viewed as an generalization of the undirected multi-multiway cut problem only by replacing each undirected edge by two unparalleled directed edges.
-For example, consider a tree with a root r, containing three leaves a,b,c, and assuming the weight of each edge is equal to one.
-In this case, we get the optimal value, $OPT = 2$, whereas substituting each edge by two directed edges gives $OPT=3$, and this proves our claim that two problems above are not equivalent.
+Note that the problem of directed multi-multiway cut cannot be viewed as a generalization of the undirected multi-multiway cut problem only by replacing each undirected edge by two unparalleled directed edges.
+For example, consider a tree with a root $r$, containing three leaves $a,b,c$, and assuming the weight of each edge is equal to one.
+In this case, we get the optimal value, $OPT = 2$, whereas substituting each edge by two directed edges gives $OPT=3$, and this proves that two problems above are not equivalent.

 As described above, it is clear that the problems of directed multicut and directed multi-multiway cut can be approximated by a factor $O(k)$.
-But for each of these problems, we require k linear programming to be solved in order to obtain the desired approximation solution.
+But for each of these problems, we require $k$ linear programming to be solved in order to obtain the desired approximation solution.
 In this paper, we show that we can achieve the same result, i.e. an approximation with the factor $O(k)$, by solving only one linear programming.
-For this, the so called paradigm of region growing, introduced in \cite{1} for undirected cut problems, is modified so that it can be useful for approximate solution of the multicut and multi-multiway cut problems on directed graphs..
+To achieve this goal, the so called paradigm of region growing, introduced in \cite{1} for undirected cut problems, is modified so that it can be useful to produce an approximate solution of the multicut and multi-multiway cut problems on directed graphs.